Long Bay Correctional Centre: Special Purpose Centre (SPC)

 The Special Purpose Centre is a maximum security facility which holds inmates requiring special, or strict, protection.
 As of 2001, the SPC had the capacity to hold up to 65 inmates who are placed in this unit as selected by an Interdepartmental Committee that includes senior police and correctional personnel who authenticate the information supplied by the offenders to ensure that protection is warranted.
 Many of these offenders are informers who never return to mainstream prison population and are only ever referred to by a number (such as CP01, Commissioners Pleasure 01).
 Corrective Services NSW advises that there are, however, numerous examples of inmates who make the transition from the SPC to other centres.
 The identities of inmates housed in this location are not disclosed and staff working there must sign confidentiality agreements.

 This Centre is often referred to as the bomb shelter or super grass by other inmates and houses police informants, inmates with bad debts and anyone else the commissioner of corrective services deems to be at risk and unable to be managed in standard protective custody.

 Notable prisoners

 The following individuals have served all or part of their sentence at the Long Bay Correctional Centre:

 One of the killers of Dr Victor Chang, Chiew Seng Liew, a Malaysian citizen, was in Long Bay jail.
-He was released into the custody of waiting immigration officials and was deported to Malaysia soon after this.
+He was released into the custody of waiting immigration officials and was deported to Malaysia.

 Cultural depictions

-Long Bay Gaol has featured in several books:
+Long Bay Gaol has featured in several books and music: